 If you ask someone what the dress code at their office is, they’ll generally give you one of four dress codes: business professional, business casual, smart casual or casual.

 There are some other in-between dress codes, but these four generally cover the spectrum of what your average American wears to work every day.
-We’ve broken down each one and listed everything you need to know in order to dress for success!
+We’ve broken down each one and listed what you need to know in order to dress for success!

 Business Professional